Post-Decree Enforcement in Spokane, Washington: Addressing Court Order Compliance

 Modification When Appropriate

-We recognize when enforcement alone is insufficient:
+We recognize when enforcement alone may be insufficient:

-- Identifying when changed circumstances warrant modification instead of enforcement
+- Identifying when changed circumstances may warrant modification instead of enforcement

 - Pursuing parallel modification when original orders have become impractical